tayloracox/web/data/posts/4-things-i’ve-learned-from-working-at-a-not-for-profit-code-school.md

 description: >-
   Being involved in a code school can provide learning and growing that extends well beyond coding.
 From real world problem solving to the importance of community to networking, SDG covers it all.
-Team member, Lauren, shares her experience and insight at SDG thus far.
+Team member, Lauren Mabra, shares her experience and insight at SDG thus far.
 draft: false
 author: Lauren Mabra
 ---